 Every year the government issues business rates guidance and this is published below.
-A hard copy of the following information is also available on request.
+A paper version of the following information is also available on request.

 Non-Domestic Rates, or business rates, collected by local councils are the way that those who occupy non-domestic property contribute towards the cost of local services.
 Under the business rates retention arrangements introduced from 1st April 2013, authorities keep a proportion of the business rates paid locally.
 This provides a direct financial incentive for authorities to work with local businesses to create a favourable local environment for growth since authorities will benefit from growth in business rates revenues.
 The money, together with revenue from Council Tax payers, revenue support grant provided by the government and certain other sums, is used to pay for the services provided by Bury Council.
 The government's GOV.UK web site has further information about the business rates system, including transitional and other reliefs.